 - Babies are susceptible to the same pests and diseases as the parent

-Considering both the pros and cons, it’s up to you to decide whether propagation is for you or not.
-Ultimately, if you have a variety of plant you really love and want to keep the same traits in the new plants, propagation via cuttings is the way to go!
+Considering both the pros and cons when you ask the question, "Can you propagate plants in the fall?" — it’s up to you to decide whether propagation is for you or not.
+Ultimately, if you have a variety of plants you really love and want to keep the same traits in the new plants, propagation via cuttings is the way to go!
 Otherwise, you may just want to buy new seeds next season.

-Because most lavender varieties hate cold weather (especially container varieties), they’re a great plant to take cuttings from at the end of the growing season before a frost hits.
-Lavender cuttings can be softer or harder (more resistant to bending), depending on the time of year.
+Lavender: Since most lavender varieties hate cold weather (especially container varieties), they’re a great plant to take cuttings from at the end of the growing season before a frost hits.
+Fresh lavender cuttings can be softer or harder (more resistant to bending), depending on the time of year.
 Softwood cuttings are usually taken in spring, so if you’re looking to root and overwinter your cuttings, the ones you’ll take in the fall will be hardwood.
 They root slowly but have a higher survival rate than their spring counterparts.

-Trailing and upright varieties of verbena plants have a low success rate when overwintered, making them ideal candidates for fall propagation.
+Verbena: Trailing and upright varieties of verbena plants are often kept indoors during the winter, making them ideal candidates for fall propagation.
 Similar to lavender, you can take cuttings in the spring; however, the ones taken later in the season are more likely to survive even though they’re slow to grow.
 A proper verbena cutting is about three inches long with no flowers and only a top couple sets of leaves.